pingcap/docs/sql/aggregate-group-by-functions.md

 ## Detection of Functional Dependence

-TiDB does not support sql mode `ONLY_FULL_GROUP_BY` and detection of functional dependence, we'll do it in the future, for more information see [#4248](https://github.com/pingcap/tidb/issues/4248).
+TiDB does not support SQL mode `ONLY_FULL_GROUP_BY` and detection of functional dependence.
+We'll do it in the future.
+For more information, see [#4248](https://github.com/pingcap/tidb/issues/4248).